Oliverqqqq/Uber_Pickups/README.md

 ## Task
 1. Analysze and visualise the Uber Pick ups data according to the time, day and month.

-2. Show how the number of pick-up vary per dayof the week, per month per hour of the day according to location.
+2. Show how the number of pick-up vary per day of the week, per month per hour of the day according to location.